 As an entrepreneur, much of your work will not come with a tight deadline.
 Admin, chasing up leads, working on your website or social media.
 They are all important jobs that need completing, but often it is not like there is a hard end date on when you need to deliver.

 This is where the pomodoro technique comes in.
 You set a timer for 25 minutes and then work intensely until it goes off.
 You then take a five minute break before launching into another 25 minutes of work.
-These 25-minute periods are called pomodoros, and after four of them, you take a slightly longer break of up to 20 minutes and start the process again.

 The idea is that you are conscious that you add some urgency to your work.
 You only have 25 minutes until you stop.
 This focuses you on the task at hand, reducing your opportunities for distraction.
 You are also less tempted to check your phone, for example, as you know that you will have a five minute break soon to scroll through Instagram whilst you have a cup of tea.